paulshuker/coppafisher/docs/index.md

 ## __Coppafisher__

 Coppafisher is an open source data analysis Python package for COmbinatorial Padlock-Probe-Amplified Fluorescence In Situ Hybridization (coppafish) datasets.
-A series of 3D microscope images are arranged into tiles, rounds and channels.
+A series of 2D or 3D microscope images are arranged into tiles, rounds and channels.
 For each sequencing round, every wanted gene spot is fluoresced by a dye.
 By the end of all rounds, each gene has a unique, barcode-like sequence of dyes called the gene code.
-Coppafisher is a data analysis pipeline to assign genes to spots by their gene codes in 3D.
+Coppafisher is a data analysis pipeline to assign genes to spots based on their gene codes.

 <div class="grid cards no-format" markdown>